How to Grow Basil Indoors During the Winter

 This is the classic sweet Italian basil you are probably already well aware of.
 This sweet basil is often used in homemade pestos and makes a great addition to pizza sauce and Caprese salads.
 This basil plant can grow to be two feet tall and one foot wide.

-SEE ALSO: Gardening Jobs In February
+SEE ALSO: Fall Flowers In Containers

 It has glossy deep green leaves and should be harvested often.
 Get rid of any flowers that appear.
 While they may be nice to look at, those flowers can cause your sweet basil to become bitter and can hurt the productivity of your plant.